 As more students attend university and competition in the job market increases, employers are recognising that graduates with broad skills and flexible approaches can be more valuable than disciplinary specialists.
-Students from a liberal arts background hone valuable skills that might be left underdeveloped in other degrees*, preparing them for resilience and adaptability in a volatile graduate labour market.
+Students from a liberal arts background hone valuable skills that might be left underdeveloped in other degrees*, preparing them for resilience and adaptability in a highly competitive graduate labour market.

-The Skills of a Liberal Arts Graduate
+The skills of a Liberal Arts graduate

 - Capacity for intellectual leadership